Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

 ### Article 42.
 Assessment of learning outcomes

-Students\' learning outcomes are evaluated after each main semester according to the following criteria: 1.
+Students' learning outcomes are evaluated after each main semester according to the following criteria: 1.
 The amount of knowledge learned is the total number of credits of the courses (excluding free elective courses) that the student has registered to study during the semester.